segabl/pd2-streamlined-heisting/README.md

 For a player side balance, check out [Streamlined Heisting Complements](https://github.com/segabl/pd2-sh-complements), a small tweaks mod specifically made with Streamlined Heisting in mind.

 As with all mods that extensively change mechanics or add new units, this mod locks your matchmaking and you will only be able to play with other people that are also using it.
+When enabling or disabling the mod from the BLT mods menu make sure to restart the game to avoid issues.

 ## Compatibility